 Community manager interview questions you just have to know before you go!

-How to answer: Interviewers want to see that your definition of a community goes beyond social media activity and bringing people together.
-This is a good opportunity to let your passion for community shine while emphasizing the impact you believe communities can have on an organization.
-For example, if the company you’re interviewing for really wants to build brand awareness, a brand ambassador program might be the perfect community to do that.
+Interviewers want to see that your definition of community goes beyond social media activity and deep into the act of bringing people together.
+This question is a good opportunity to let your passion for community shine while emphasizing the impact you believe communities can have on an organization.
+So… speak to these things!

-2. What communities are you a member of?
+2. What communities do you belong to?
 In order to succeed as a community manager, you must know the inner-workings of a community.
 One of the fundamental ways to understand a community’s infrastructure is to be part of one.

-How to answer: Be honest and transparent about the communities you regularly participate in, and their goals.
+How to respond: In answering this community manager interview question (and all of them, really), be honest and transparent about the communities you regularly participate in, as well as their goals.
 Share your responsibilities, and what attracted you to the community in the first place.
 Explain what keeps you there, and why you’re an active member.
 If the community helps support a business or organization’s larger goal, elaborate on the strengths of the program, and how the community manager mobilizes the community toward that goal.

 3. What would you change about our community to make it better?
-Interviewers want to see you’ve done your research on their organization.
+Community manager interviewers want to see you’ve done your research on their organization.
 They also want to understand what you think their challenges are, and how you’d solve them.

-How to answer: First, make sure you’ve researched the organization and have participated in the community you’re interviewing to manage (the only exception is if they don’t have one and your task will be to build one).
-Formulate an answer based on your experiences within that community.
-Address challenges you experienced from a member’s perspective.
-It’s a good idea to have thought about the following:
+How to respond: First, make sure you’ve researched the organization and have participated in the community you’re interviewing to manage (the only exception is if they don’t have one and your task would be to build the community from scratch).
+Formulate an answer based on your experiences within that community, and address challenges you experienced from a member’s perspective.

 • What roles do members have in the community?